Protect Your Investment with Pre-Purchase Inspections

 Key Takeaways:

-Furthermore, these inspections also uncover pest infestations, such as termites, which can lead to costly repairs.
-Including a pest inspection with the building inspection ensures you're aware of any existing issues and can take necessary action.
+Pest Infestation Awareness: Building inspections also play a critical role in identifying pest infestations, like termites, which could lead to significant repair costs.
+Combining a pest inspection with a building inspection ensures that you are fully aware of any pest-related issues and can address them promptly.

 Choosing the Qualified Building Inspector